Universal Image Immunization against Diffusion-based Image Editing via Semantic Injection: Method

 where $(x,t)\sim \mathcal{D}_p$ denotes an input image and its corresponding text embeddings from the image-prompt pair data distribution.
 Each loss component is described in detail below.

-\paragraph{Target Semantic Injection.} Our primary objective is to train a UAP that injects target semantics into source images within a diffusion-based image editing framework.
+\paragraph{\textbf{\textup{Target Semantic Injection.}}} Our primary objective is to train a UAP that leads the diffusion model to interpret the source image as containing target semantic content.
 To achieve this, we encourage the cross-attention responses of immunized images—perturbed by the UAP and conditioned on a target prompt—to closely match those of genuine target images guided by the same prompt.
 To ensure semantic alignment across multiple spatial feature levels, we aggregate cross-attention outputs from all layers of U-Net.
 Formally, the proposed \textit{target semantic injection loss} is defined as follows:

-where $\text{CA}$ denotes the cross-attention output described in Eq.~(\ref{eq:cross_attention}), $\Phi^\ell(\cdot)$ represents an intermediate feature map after $\ell$-th intermediate block of the denoising U-Net, $L$ is the number of intermediate blocks in the U-Net, $\mathcal{E}$ is an encoder of a variational auto-encoder (VAE)~\citep{kingma2014, van2017neural}. {Here, $x_{tar}$ and $t_{tar}$ denote a target image and CLIP~\citep{clip} text embedding of the target prompt (\eg, `Ronaldo', `tiger'), respectively.} The resulting UAP is trained to align the internal attention outputs of diverse source images with those of the target, effectively injecting target semantics in a consistent and image-agnostic manner.
-Even though the perturbed image does not perfectly resemble the target, the disruption of the original semantics is typically sufficient to prevent faithful content preservation during malicious editing.
+where $\text{CA}$ denotes the cross-attention output described in Eq.~(\ref{eq:cross_attention}), $\Phi^\ell(\cdot)$ represents an intermediate feature map after $\ell$-th intermediate block of the denoising U-Net, $L$ is the number of intermediate blocks in the U-Net, $\mathcal{E}$ is an encoder of a variational auto-encoder (VAE)~\cite{kingma2014, van2017neural}. {Here, $x_{tar}$ and $t_{tar}$ denote a target image and CLIP~\cite{clip} text embedding of the target prompt (\eg, `Ronaldo', `tiger'), respectively.} The resulting UAP is trained to align the internal attention outputs of diverse source images with those of the target, effectively injecting target semantics in a consistent and image-agnostic manner.
+Even though {the editing results of} the immunized image does not perfectly resemble the target, the disruption of the original semantics is typically sufficient to prevent faithful content preservation during malicious image-to-image editing.

-\paragraph{Source Semantic Suppression.} To further misalign the immunized image from its original semantics, we introduce a \textit{source semantic suppression loss}.
-Inspired by prior work on adversarial attacks~\citep{topk}, which improves attack effectiveness by minimizing the cross-entropy with the target label while maximizing it for non-target labels, we similarly aim to suppress source semantics in diffusion models.
+\paragraph{\textbf{\textup{Source Semantic Suppression.}}} To further misalign the immunized image from its original semantics, we introduce a \textit{source semantic suppression loss}.
+Inspired by prior work on adversarial attacks~\cite{topk}, which improves attack effectiveness by minimizing the cross-entropy with the target label while maximizing it for non-target labels, we similarly aim to suppress source semantics in diffusion models.
 Specifically, we maximize the discrepancy between the cross-attention outputs of the original image and its UAP-perturbed counterpart.
 The loss is defined as:

 The loss $\mathcal{L}_{\text{sup}}$ is jointly optimized with the target semantic injection loss $\mathcal{L}_{\text{inj}}$, enabling stronger targeted attacks by simultaneously erasing source semantics and reinforcing the injected target semantics.
 Specifically, while $\mathcal{L}_{\text{inj}}$ encourages alignment of the adversarial image with the target's semantics, $\mathcal{L}_{\text{sup}}$ drives its deviation from the original source semantics.